bsmg/beat-saber-community-wiki/stretching.md

 <!-- SUBTITLE: Can't hit bloq with vegetable arms -->

 # Stretch and Warm Up
 Beat Saber can be a pretty physically demanding game and it is important to treat play sessions just a workout.
 We strongly recommend that you stretch and warm up before each play session to avoid physical injury, including damage to the wrist and shoulders.
-Common injuries include repetitive strains to the wrist (RSI) and injuries to the rotator cuff.
+Common injuries include repetitive strain injury (RSI) to the wrist and shoulders.
 Stretching isn't just limited to people playing crazy custom songs either, you can injure yourself even if a map seems short or simple.

 # OrangeW's Advice
 OrangeW is one of the top players on the global leaderboards as well as a member of the BSMG Staff team.
 The following is his advice for minimizing the risk of wrist injury at any level of play.